social-science-data-editors/guidance/Requested_information_hosting.md

+---
+layout: withtoc
-## Suggested Information for Data and Code Hosting
+title: Suggested Information for Data and Code Hosting
+---

 ### Trusted Repositories
 Journals and institutions have assessed a number of trusted repositories: